UPDATE: Inter-American Commission on Human Rights Opens Case Against United States.

 Click here to learn more about this historic decision.

-On March 29, 2016, the family of Anastasio Hernández Rojas, along with international law experts from the University of California, Berkeley International Human Rights Law Clinic and advocates with the Southern Border Communities Coalition filed a petition with the Inter-American Commission on Human Rights (DOWNLOAD) in Washington D.C.
+On March 29, 2016, the family of Anastasio Hernández Rojas, along with international law experts from the University of California, Berkeley International Human Rights Law Clinic and advocates with the Southern Border Communities Coalition filed a petition with the Inter-American Commission on Human Rights in Washington D.C.
 The petition follows six years of stalled investigations and failure to hold U.S. Customs and Border Protection agents accountable for killing Anastasio.
+Click here for the response brief from March 2018 (DOWNLOAD).

 Click here to see photos and videos of the petition delivery to the Inter-American Commission on Human Rights.